TomaraPetty/bbq-weather/README.md

 - **Full Testing Coverage**
   Uses **Jest** for unit and integration tests across both frontend and backend codebases.
+  There should also be better messaging delivered to the user when errors occure.

 - **Continuous Integration**
   Automated testing and build pipelines configured via **GitHub Actions** for consistent CI/CD.